John Birt, Baron Birt: Early life and commercial television career

+Broadcasting career

-From 1966 to 1971, Birt worked for Granada Television, where he devised and produced the magazine programme Nice Time before joining Granada's World in Action current affairs series.
+From 1966 to 1971, Birt worked for Granada Television, where he devised and produced the magazine programme Nice Time, starring Kenny Everett and Germaine Greer, before joining Granada's World in Action current affairs series.
 Birt persuaded Mick Jagger, who had just spent three nights in Brixton prison for possession of drugs, to participate in a 1967 edition of World in Action in which Jagger conversed with the editor of The Times (William Rees-Mogg) and the Bishop of Woolwich (John A. T. Robinson), among others.
 It was hailed as a "dialogue between generations."
 With Gus Macdonald, Birt became joint editor of World in Action in 1969.

-Birt moved from Granada to London Weekend Television in 1971.
-At LWT he was the founding editor and executive producer of the current affairs programme Weekend World.
+Birt moved from Granada to London Weekend Television in 1971, initially to produce a series of The Frost Programme with David Frost.
+At LWT he was the founding editor and executive producer of the current affairs programme Weekend World, which was presented in succession by Peter Jay, Brian Walden and Matthew Parris.
 He became head of current affairs at LWT and, later, controller of features and current affairs.
 With Weekend World presenter Peter Jay, Birt contributed a series of three articles to The Times on the topic of television journalism.
 They argued that most television news and current affairs contained a "bias against understanding": pictures had taken precedence over analysis.
-Instead they advocated "a mission to explain".
-Makers of news and documentary programmes were required to outline their finished product in writing before setting out with a camera crew.
-Such an argument, was not universally accepted.
+Instead they advocated "a mission to explain", and that news and current affairs should be merged into a unified department staffed by editors with expertise in particular areas as well as by specialist journalists who would supply material to all programmes, along with outside experts.
+Such an argument was not universally accepted.
 Years later, in 2006, Alasdair Milne, the former BBC Director-General, said he thought Birt's "bias against understanding" argument was nonsense.

 In the mid-1970s, he took a break from LWT to produce David Frost's The Nixon Interviews with the disgraced former US President Richard Nixon.
-In the 1977 interviews, watched by 45 million people, Nixon admitted his part in the scandal which had led to his resignation.
+In the 1977 interviews, watched by 45 million people, Nixon admitted his part in the Watergate scandal, which had led to his resignation.

+In the late 1970s and early 1980s, Birt argued with David Elstein against the lobby that the newly proposed fourth terrestrial TV channel should be a second channel for ITV, but rather a wholly independent Channel 4.
+Their proposal matched the blueprint for the model that was eventually adopted in 1982.

 Birt returned to LWT as director of programmes in 1982.
-During this period he revived the career of his old friend, the Liverpool singer Cilla Black, who in due course became the highest-paid female performer on UK television.
+During this period he revived the career of his old friend, casting the Liverpool singer Cilla Black in Blind Date.
+In due course she became the highest-paid female performer on UK television.
 Birt formed a close working relationship with his boss at LWT, Michael Grade, although this would later sour when both were working at the BBC.

 BBC career

-Birt's success at LWT prompted the BBC's governors to appoint him Deputy Director-General in 1987 under Michael Checkland.
-Birt also served as the BBC's director of news and current affairs at this time.
+John Birt's tenure at the BBC, first as Deputy Director-General and later as Director-General, was defined by radical restructuring, modernisation efforts, and significant controversy.